 You might have heard of a few famous traits about Thassos.
 For instance…

-In ancient times the island was quarried for its marble – there are stunning statues you can admire at the Archaeological Museum of Limenas.
+In ancient times, the island was quarried for its marble, and the Archaeological Museum of Limenas houses stunning statues.

 The island’s name is often Latinized in two different ways: Thassos and Thasos, so you might find it written with alternative spellings.
 If you were wondering, it’s written double S in Greek.